Esri/spatial-framework-for-hadoop/README.md

 ## Instructions

 1. Download and unzip the .zip file to a suitable location or clone the repository with a git tool.
-2. In the ‘ArcToolbox’ pane of ArcGIS desktop, use the ‘Add Toolbox…’ command to add the Hadoop Tools toolbox (.tbx) file into ArcGIS Desktop.
+2. In the ‘ArcToolbox’ pane of ArcGIS desktop, use the ‘Add Toolbox…’ command to add the Hadoop Tools toolbox (HadoopTools.pyt) file into ArcGIS Desktop.
 3. Use the tools individually, in models or in scripts.

 ## Requirements